adickinson72/website/content/en/docs/guides/flux-e2e.md

 3. `allow-egress` permits agents in the `flux-system` namespace to send traffic outside of the namespace, (for the purpose of reaching any remote `GitRepository`, `HelmRepository`, `ImageRepository`, or `Provider`), and denies ingress for any traffic from pods or other clients outside of `flux-system` to prevent any traffic directed into the namespace.

-TODO: Add a reference to the install docs, (where this information should live permanently.)
+TODO: in [fluxcd/website#800](https://github.com/fluxcd/website/issues/800), we consider that this information should live somewhere permanent and not only in the E2E guide, perhaps in the Install doc.

 ### Trigger Reconciling on Git push with Webhook Receivers